 Snook

-Snook are among the most common species found when fishing the waters of Fort Myers.
+Snook are among the most common species found when fishing in the waters of Fort Myers.
 They are known for their feisty nature and signature black stripe along their side,

 Snook typically grows between 16 and 50 inches in length and weighs between 12 and 29 pounds.
 While not the biggest fish by any means, snook are known for not going down without a fight, making them great fish for both the experienced angler and the eager new fisherman alike.